blocksds/sdk/docs/content/setup/options/from_source.md

 you want to always use the cutting edge version of BlocksDS.

 1. You need to install a cross compiler to build applications for NDS.
-You also need to build a few host tools, so you need a compiler for the host and the FreeImage library.
+You also need to build a few host tools, including a C/C++ compiler.

-   If you're on Ubuntu, for example, run the following command:
+   If you're on Ubuntu run the following command:

    ```bash
    sudo apt-get install -y --no-install-recommends build-essential